 For the purposes of this post, I’m going to demonstrate the technique using posts from the New York Times.

-Let’s take a recent New York Times article and copy the URL into our spreadsheet, in cell A1:
+Let’s take a random New York Times article and copy the URL into our spreadsheet, in cell A1:

 Navigate to the website, in this example the New York Times:

 Note – I know what you’re thinking, wasn’t this supposed to be automated?!?
 Yes, and it is.
 But first we need to see how the New York Times labels the author on the webpage, so we can then create a formula to use going forward.

 Hover over the author’s byline and right-click to bring up the menu and click

 "Inspect Element" as shown in the following screenshot: